celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 <br>

 This has become an intriguing concept for me lately.
 Rent-seeking allows people to extract from economy without contributing to it.
-This can be done legally.
+And apperantly this can be done legally.
 Most primitive example of this is explained by farm economies.

 Consider two production elements: Cash and subsistence crops.

 Cash crops are for profit and subsistence crops are for farmer's own consumption.
-Rent-seeking is the theft on the cash crops.
-As cash crops got stolen it influences cash crop producers to stop producing cash crops.
-Economy suffers.
-Like in most African countries.
+Rent-seeking here is the theft on the cash crops.
+It causes cash crop producers to stop *producing*, economy suffers — as Robert H. Bates claims  happened in many African countries.